-- 2. Keep each brood of chicks separated and away from irds. - 3.
+- 1. Thoroughly clean and disinfect brooder houses and equipment before use. - 2.
+Keep each brood of chicks separated and away from older birds. - 3.
 Allow one square foot of floor space per two chicks for the first six weeks. - 4.
 Cover floors with fresh, clean, dry litter. - 5.
 Keep litter dry at all times. - 6.
 Feeding and drinking equipment should be maintained so that the litter is kept dry and feed and water kept free from droppings.
-Screen-covered platforms for feeders and waterers as illustrated in Extension Poultry Circular 1481 are recommended.
+Screen-covered platforms for feeders and waterers as illustrated in Extension Poultry Circular 1441 are recommended.

 - 7. If "built-up litter" method is used, the litter should be stirred three times weekly and new litter added each week. - 8.
 If possible, separate caretakers should attend to old and young stock.
-Otherwise separate rubbers should be worn while caring for the two groups of birds. - 9.
+Otherwise, separate rubbers should be worn while caring for the two groups of birds. - 9.
 Provide a continuous supply of clean water in clean utensils.
 Utensils should be thoroughly cleaned every day.
 The use of a stiff bristle brush is recommended.
 This practice is very much preferred to the use of drinking water disinfectants. - 10.
 When moving the birds to range, select well drained ground not used by poultry the previous year.
 This practice is fundamental in control of worms, coccidiosis, blackhead, and other diseases. - 11.
 Burn or bury deeply all dead birds immediately. - 12.
 Dispose of manure and soiled litter as soon as collected.
 Spread it on fields that will not be used by poultry for at least two years.